Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation: Simple Examples

 \subsection{Forehead model with $k=n-1$}

 In the forehead model, we have $k=n-1$, and $G$ is a complete $k$-uniform hypergraph.
-As usual, for each $i\in [n]$, we associate an independent random variable $R_{\backslash i}\sim \mathsf{Unif}(\{0,1\})$ via coin tossing, and user $i$ knows all random variables except $R_{\backslash i}$.
-This is where the name \emph{forehead model} comes from: the random variable $R_{\backslash i}$ is written on the forehead of user $i$ which he cannot see \cite{Chandra:1983}.
-The communication strategy for this model is as follows: user $1$ writes
+As usual, for each $i\in [n]$, we associate an independent random variable $R_{\backslash i}\sim \mathsf{Unif}(\{0,1\})$ via coin tossing, and player $i$ knows all random variables except $R_{\backslash i}$.
+This is where the name \emph{forehead model} comes from: the random variable $R_{\backslash i}$ is written on the forehead of player $i$ which he cannot see \cite{Chandra:1983}.
+The communication strategy for this model is as follows: player $1$ writes